-Our specialist nurse service provides patients, families, carers and other health professional’s information and advice regarding epilepsy and its management.
+Our specialist nurse service provides information and advice regarding epilepsy and its management for patients, families, carers and other health professionals.

-We hold outpatient and telephone clinics Monday – Friday to review patients, offering treatment advice and support on a range of clinical and social issues.
+We hold outpatient and telephone clinics between Monday and Friday to review patients, offering treatment advice and support on a range of clinical and social issues.

-Call the Epilepsy specialist nurse's line if you:
+Call the epilepsy specialist nurse service if you:

 - Experience a worsening in your seizure control